Should kids wear sunglasses? Of course, they are cute in sunglasses. But do they really need them?

 Kids have often had more sun exposure and sun damage because we have not paid attention to the whole question.
 It is not a matter of being indifferent and not caring.
 We just didn’t know.

 When your kids are young, their eyes aren’t fully developed.
 This plus the fact that we are sometimes unaware of how long we have been out.
-We just loose track of time.
-So the first thing that you need to do is become aware of how long your young child is in the sun, or out in natural lighting.
+We just lose track of time.
+So the first thing that you need to do is to become aware of how long your young child is in the sun, or out in natural lighting.

-How Much Natural Light Do They Need?
+How Much Natural Light Do Kids Need?

 Myopia is also known as nearsightedness or not being able to see things far away.
-The American Academy of Ophthalmology and the National Eye Institute predict half the world’s population will be “nearsighted” by the end of 2050.
+The American Academy of Ophthalmology and the National Eye Institute predict a whopping half the world’s population will be “nearsighted” by the end of 2050.